Gov. Abbott allows Texas restaurants, stores and other businesses to increase capacity

-AUSTIN, Texas (KTRK) -- After six months of restrictions to combat COVID-19, Texas Gov. Greg Abbott announced Thursday that a wide range of businesses are being allowed to increase capacity.
+AUSTIN, Texas (KTRK) -- Gov. Greg Abbott announced Thursday that most of Texas will be able to loosen some coronavirus restrictions, including letting many businesses increase their capacity to 75%, as soon as Monday.

-Retail, restaurants, office buildings, gyms, museums and libraries in regions where hospitalization rates are below 15 % will be allowed to fill to 75% capacity on Sept.
-21.
+The standard that Abbott unveiled applies to the 19 out of 22 hospital regions in the state where coronavirus patients make up less than 15% of all hospitalizations.
+In those 19 regions, businesses that have been open at 50% capacity will be permitted to expand to 75% capacity - a group of places that includes retail stores, restaurants and office buildings.
+Hospitals in those regions will also be allowed to offer normal elective procedures again, and nursing homes can reopen for visitations under certain standards.

+The three hospital regions excluded from the new reopening stage are the Rio Grande Valley, Laredo and Victoria.
+Abbott said those regions' hospitalizations are still "in the danger zone."

 Abbott's announcement came a day after the state reported 3,400 new confirmed cases of the coronavirus and 135 new deaths from COVID-19.